 Trekking poles are vital pieces of gear for hiking, but for many backpackers, the price tag can be immediately off-putting and sent them running into the hills empty-handed.
 It’s true; quality trekking poles can be expensive, which is a shame since trekking poles offer endless benefits.

-Fortunately, there are alternatives for budget travelers who seek trekking poles within their budget.
+Fortunately, there are alternatives for budget travellers who seek trekking poles within their budget.
 Unfortunately, many “budget” trekking poles are poor quality, to say the least, and not worth a dollar.

-For that reason, I searched for a quality pair of trekking poles at a reasonable price point… and what did I find?
+For that reason, I searched for a quality pair of hiking poles at a reasonable price point… and what did I find?
 The Montem Ultra Strong trekking poles!

-Montem has been producing top quality gear since 2016 with a mission more outdoor gear companies should put into practice: to produce badass gear at a reasonable price.
+Montem has been producing the highest quality gear since 2016 with a mission more outdoor gear companies should put into practice: to produce badass gear at a reasonable price… and their hiking poles are no exception.

 This in-depth review examines the Montem Ultra Strong trekking poles from top to bottom.
 I’ll cover crucial aspects like specs, weight, packability, durability, best uses, materials, models, competitor comparison, and much more.